Green Party of England and Wales: Early years (1990–2008)

 Recognising their poor performance in the 1992 national election, the party decided to focus on gaining support in local elections, targeting wards where there was a pre-existing support base of Green activists.
 In 1993, future party leader and MP Caroline Lucas gained a seat in Oxfordshire County Council, with other gains following in the 1995 and 1996 local elections.
 The Greens sought to build alliances with other parties in the hope of gaining representation at the parliamentary level.
 In Wales, the Greens endorsed Plaid Cymru candidate Cynog Dafis in the 1992 general election, having worked with him on several environmental initiatives. and he was duly elected on a joint ticket.
 For the 1997 general election, the Ceredigion branch of the Greens endorsed Dafis as a joint Plaid Cymru/Green candidate, but this generated controversy with the party, with critics believing it improper to build an alliance with a party that did not share all of the Greens' views.
 In April 1995, the Green National Executive ruled that the party should withdraw from this alliance due to ideological differences.

 As the Labour Party shifted to the political centre under the leadership of Tony Blair and his New Labour project, the Greens sought to gain the support of the party's disaffected leftists.
 During the 1999 European Parliament elections, the first to be held in the UK using proportional representation, the Greens gained their first Members of the European Parliament (MEPs), Caroline Lucas (South East England) and Jean Lambert (London).
 At the inaugural London Assembly elections in 2000, the party gained 11% of the vote and returned three Assembly Members (AMs).
 Although this dropped to two following the 2004 London Assembly elections, the Green AMs proved vital in passing the annual budget of former Mayor Ken Livingstone.

-At the 2001 general election, they polled 0.7% of the vote and gained no seats.
-At the 2004 European Parliamentary elections, the party returned two MEPs the same as in 1999; overall, the party polled 1,033,093 votes.
-In the 2005 general election, the party gained more than 1% of the vote for the first time and polled more than 10% in the constituencies of Brighton Pavilion and Lewisham Deptford.
+At the 2001 general election, they received 0.7% of the vote and gained no seats.
+At the 2004 European Parliamentary elections, the party returned two MEPs the same as in 1999; overall, the party received 1,033,093 votes.
+In the 2005 general election, the party received more than 1% of the vote for the first time and more than 10% in the constituencies of Brighton Pavilion and Lewisham Deptford.
 This growth was due in part to the increasing public visibility of the party as well as growth in support for smaller parties in the UK.